Definition and Types of Adjective | Parts of Speech

 Definition of Adjective in Dictionary

-Definitions of adjective vary according to different dictionaries.
+Definitions of adjective vary according to dictionaries.
 Click here for the definition of adjective in Merriam-Webster dictionary.

-Types of Adjective
+Kinds of Adjective

 Adjectives of Quality

-Adjectives of quality describe the kind, quality, or degree, of a noun or pronoun.
-They are also called Descriptive Adjectives.
+Adjectives of quality describe the kind, quality, or degree of a noun or pronoun.
+They are also called descriptive adjectives.

 Examples: